 7.)
 Support Yourself in the Process

-While it’s important for you to take care of your loved one, it’s also vital you care for yourself in the process.
+While you need to take care of your loved one, you should also take care of yourself in the process.
 Overhelping your loved one may lead you to feel burnt out or at a loss of control.
 In fact, you may even develop your own trauma just from hearing about your loved one’s experience. ¹¹

 - Develop your own support system